 All of your basic questions about walking the Lycian Way answered!
-And if you have more questions about hiking the Lycian Way that I didn’t cover – please leave it in the comments and I will add it to this list periodically.
-The Lycian Way is a 509 km (300 miles) , 25-day way-marked footpath […]
+And if you have more questions about hiking the Lycian Way that I didn’t cover – please leave them in the comments and I will add them to this list periodically.
+The Lycian Way is a 509 km (300 miles), 25-day way-marked footpath around […]

 Beginnings and Endings Lycian Way

 Endings are always so bittersweet.
 Two weeks ago when I began hiking the Lycian Way with Warren and Betsy in Kas, I was looking forward to simply getting through the hike.
 I had a long painful hiking transition to make ahead of me.
 But now, it was here – the last day – and I […]